brainysmurf/pinned-timetable-cal/README.md

 # pinned-timetable-cal
 CLI to enter and view your Calendar (Mac) items through the lens of your timetable.
+Tweeks to code required.

 ## to install:

 Requires Mac:

 ```